brentyi/jax_dataclasses/README.md

 The main differentiators of `jax_dataclasses` are:

-- **Static analysis support.** Libraries like `dataclasses` and `attrs` rely on tooling-specific custom plugins for static analysis, which don't exist for `chex` or `flax`. `tjax` has a custom mypy plugin to enable type checking, but isn't supported by other tools.
+- **Static analysis support.** Libraries like `dataclasses` and `attrs` rely on tooling-specific plugins for static analysis, which don't exist for `chex` or `flax`. `tjax` has a custom mypy plugin to enable type checking, but isn't supported by other tools.
 Because `@jax_dataclasses.pytree_dataclass` has the same API as `@dataclasses.dataclass`, it can include pytree registration behavior at runtime while being treated as the standard decorator during static analysis.
 This means that all static checkers, language servers, and autocomplete engines that support the standard `dataclasses` library should work out of the box with `jax_dataclasses`.

 - **Nested dataclasses.** Making replacements/modifications in deeply nested dataclasses is generally very frustrating.
 The three alternatives all